desmondlzy/bloggraph/README.md

 	- param: h3=true/false (default: true), number h3 tags;
 	- param: figure=true/false (default: true), number the figures;
 - `publication/single`: show a preview of a publication of a given title.
-	- param: title, use to match the publication to show
+	- param: title="", use to match the publication to show, must be identical to the `title` field in the front matter of the corresponding markdown file.
 - `publication/list`:  show list of preview of all publications.
 	- no parameter.